 Use lot of spices

 Certain spices aid in reducing inflammation in the body, as well as making your food taste better.
-Be generous with the ginger, turmeric, cumin and cinnamon.
+Be generous with ginger, turmeric, cumin and cinnamon, among others.

 Cut down on processed foods

 Steering clear of processed foods is a quick way to avoid many inflammatory agents.
-These include omega-6 fatty acids, trans fats and refined carbohydrates.
+These include trans fats, refined carbohydrates, preservatives, edulcorants and food additives

 Eat foods rich in Omega 3